tinchodias/pharo-chipmunk2D/README.md

 # pharo-chipmunk2D

-Bindings from Pharo to Chipmunk2D library via uFFI
+Bindings from Pharo to Chipmunk2D library via uFFI.

 ## Install

+There are two steps that may be done in parallel.
+One if building the C library, and second, get Pharo 8 and load the bindings.

-## Build C library
+### Build C library

 The objective of this step is to have the library in a directory named Chipmunk2D in the image directory.